 Do I need to speak any German when I apply?
 I just started it and this language is surely a tongue twister.

 Immigration law does not require any abilities to speak German when applying for a residence permit for employment.
 The same remains when applying for an extension.
-Other grounds for a residence permit and professional of certain trades might require you to speak German.
+The law for your profession might require you to speak German.
 If this is the case, then this will also be required to prove that your German abilities meet what your professional law requires you to have in order to obtain your residence permit.
 As an example, a psychologist requires C1 German to work as a psychologist in Germany.
 If you are trained psychiatrist and want to work in a publishing house as a lector, then you do not require C1.

 I heard conflicting information.
 Do I need an employment contract or a job offer?
 Do they want to see the wet ink copy?

 This is simple to clarify.
 The law demands a "concrete job offer".
 This simply means an employment contract either signed by your employer alone (aka job offer) or a contract signed by you two.
 This contract is to contain all the stipulations of your assignment, payment, vacation, bonuses, etc. It is also very important to have a clear and elaborate job description.